The Local Stigmatic

-The Local Stigmatic is a 1990 film directed by David Wheeler and produced by and starring Al Pacino.
+The Local Stigmatic is a 1990 film directed by David Wheeler, produced by and starring Al Pacino.
 It was filmed and edited during the late 1980s.
 It had a showing at the Museum of Modern Art in New York City in March 1990, but was never released theatrically.
-It was released on DVD as part of "The Al Pacino Box Set" in June 2007.

-The film is 56 minutes long.
+It was released on DVD as part of The Al Pacino Box Set in June 2007.
+The film is 54 minutes in length.

-It follows the story of two British friends who spend their time walking about London discussing dog track racing.
+It follows the story of two British friends who spend their time walking around London discussing dog-track racing.

 The Local Stigmatic is based on a stage play by Heathcote Williams.

+Plot

+Two men sit in a bar and engage in a conversation about their lives, friendships, and their feelings of being overlooked and misunderstood by society.
+They are disillusioned with the world around them and are consumed by bitterness.

+The two friends dream of committing acts of violence against those whom they see as symbols of their frustration and alienation.
+Their fixation on a local celebrity, who becomes a target of their anger, leads them down a dark path that explores themes of identity, social alienation, and the desire for recognition.